open-horizon/exchange-api/README.md

 - Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices/blockchains, IBM agbots can read all nodes
 - support max object equal to 0 to mean unlimited
 - Do consistency checking of patterns and workloads
-- Remove empty return from PUT nodes/{nodeid}
+- Remove empty return from PUT nodes/{nodeid} and microservices.disable option from config.json
 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?